 Collaboration leads to approval for patients in Europe and the US

-In 2012, MR-linac manufacturer Elekta and its technology partner Phillips formed the MR-linac Consortium — an international research collaboration set up to study image-guided radiotherapy and help facilitate evidence-based introduction of the technology.
+In 2012, MR-linac manufacturer Elekta and its technology partner Philips formed the MR-linac Consortium — an international research collaboration set up to study image-guided radiotherapy and help facilitate evidence-based introduction of the technology.
 Joining the original development team in Utrecht, MD Anderson helped lead the way in developing the innovative technology as a founding member of the consortium, which began with seven member institutions in the U.S., Canada and Europe, and today consists of more than 300 scientists at 12 institutions.
 MD Anderson has been an active participant and provided substantive support to the international consortium, serving as a development and implementation site, all of which were essential to the MR-linac gaining approval by the U.S. Food and Drug Administration (FDA).

 “We look forward to a continued partnership with our MR-linac Consortium colleagues in the U.S., Canada and Europe in moving the MR-linac into joint clinical trials,” says Joseph Herman, M.D., division head ad interim of Radiation Oncology, “so that we can discover and define the best value to patients of this truly personalized therapy platform.”